OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/How Books Fail Us.md

 # How Books Fail Us

-In which we describe the constraints the book format imposes on good ideas.
+ (draft)
+How books fail good ideas.

 [[Books and PDFs Are Where Ideas Go to Die]]
 	Books Are Static Souvenirs, Snapshots of Thoughts at a Moment in Time.
 Their Online Presence Should Be Much Richer.